keboola/connection-docs/tutorial/branches/tables-in-branch.md

 The second objective is to produce a list of transactions showing the amount in both BTC and USD.
 You need to extract the account data first.
 Use the [prepared CSV file](/tutorial/branches/bitcoin_transactions.csv) with sample transactions.

-In the branch, navigate to your existing HTTP extractor configuration and add a new table named `bitcoin_transactions`.
+In the branch, navigate to your existing HTTP connector configuration and add a new table named `bitcoin_transactions`.
 Fill in **Path** with `/tutorial/branches/bitcoin_transactions.csv`.
-Save and run the extractor.
+Save and run the connector.

 {: .image-popup}
 ![Extractor for transactions](/tutorial/branches/figures/extractor-transactions.png)